We’re (re-)initiating neighbourhood groups for Unitarians around Metro Vancouver.

 We have set up email groups to facilitate connection and are encouraging members to host to offer a gathering for these neighbourhoods:

 New Westminster and nearby – includes some Beacon members who have/had connections with UCV.
-Cheryl and Rob will host a gathering in March.
+Cheryl and Rob hosted a gathering last March.
 The group might also take on coordinating a Movable Feast at a restaurant near the New West skytrain station.

-Kits-West-Point-Grey – Kits-ish people and those further south (Kerrisdale and Dunbar) are also welcome to join us.
+Westside Unitarians – Kits-ish people and those further south (Kerrisdale and Dunbar) are also welcome to join us.
 This group met for the first time in December and has decided on a monthly gathering on the 4th Tuesday of each month.
-Thanks to Melody for hosting.
-Eva has initiated a monthly covenant group for kits residents (full now).
-Mary sends out a spontaneous invitation for a dinner out on a fairly regualr basis..
+Thanks to Jeannie and Caede for hosting and Sheila for managing the RSVP’s. maximum 15 people.
+Eva has initiated a monthly covenant group for Kits residents (full now).
+Mary sends out a spontaneous invitation for a dinner out on a fairly regular basis..

 East Vancouver – We have quite a few members in this area so delighted they had their first potluck in February.
 If you’d like to host the first gathering, send a note or just announce it on the email list.
 Remember.
 Neighbours sometimes just invite a neighbour to drop in.
 So while we anticipate that most gatherings will be planned a week or more in advance; other events might be as spontaneous as someone posting something they’re attending and offering to meet up or possibly a ride.

-South Vancouver – Roughly south of 16th or so – Marpole, Oakridge, Kerrisdale, etc. This is the neighbourhood the church is in.
+South Vancouver – Roughly south of 16th or so – Marpole, Oakridge, Kerrisdale, etc. This is the neighbourhood the UCV is part of.
 Members here might propose an event for a neighbourhood small grant and host it at UCV.
 (Only individuals can propose, but a free space is entirely OK.)
 Here’s the link if you’d like to think about something like that.

 Your Neighbourhood Group could plan a free event open to all and get a grant up to $500